About

 • Walking and camping the entire South West Coast Path.

 Our planet and the ocean is a part of my every day life.
-Having moved to the coast of North Devon 7 years ago and with the Covid-19 travel restrictions, I have become increasingly content with my daily and local adventures at the beach with my family, friends and dog, Tango.
-Whether it is surfing, stand-up paddle boarding (Tango loves to paddle board!), cold water swimming at sunrise in the winter with friends or simply, walking along the beach, I feel incredibly lucky to live in such a beautiful corner or the world and daily try to protect it.
+Having moved to the coast of North Devon 11 years ago and with the Covid-19 travel restrictions, I have become increasingly content with my daily and local adventures.
+Whether it is surfing, stand-up paddle boarding, cold water swimming at sunrise in the winter with friends or simply, walking along the beach, I feel incredibly lucky to live in such a beautiful corner or the world and daily try to protect it.

-Aside from Environmental Educational Consultancy Ltd, I also run Community Environmental Educational Therapy CIC which is a non-profit organisation that supports the mental health and wellbeing of young people and adults in North Devon through nature therapy projects.
-We support school children, after school projects, adults, refugees and our elderly.
+Aside from Environmental Educational Consultancy Ltd, I also set up and run Community Environmental Educational Therapy CIC which is a non-profit organisation that supports the mental health and wellbeing of young people and adults in North Devon through environmental educational and nature therapy projects.
+We support school students, adults, refugees and our elderly.
+For our adults, refugees and elderly, we have created a space where they have made friends and have found mutual interests in activities to support our planet.
+This has enabled these people to be able to independently meet up together, supporting their wellbeing and friendships, whilst doing an activity they have chosen to fight climate change.